kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/06-delete-users/02-delete-with-optimistic-ui.md

 ## Test it out
 * Delete a genealogy
 * You will see in console `InMemoryCache`
-    - Expand and examine ROOT_QUERY
+    - Expand and examine ROOT_QUERY (inside `data`)
     - It will show you all queries we performed in the cached values that apollo saved for it
-    - We will work with getUserGenealogies as well as the deleteUserGenealogy off of the `data` object
+    - We will work with `getUserGenealogies` as well as the `deleteUserGenealogy` off of the `data` object
-    - We will remove the genealogy from the getUserGenealogies array
+    - We will remove the genealogy from the `getUserGenealogies` array

 ## Final code
 `UserGenealogy`